Richard Powell Francis: 1893 Brisbane flood

 In February 1893, Brisbane experienced a huge flood which inundated a large portion of the Chelmer, Graceville, Sherwood and Corinda area.
 When the flood waters rose, he launched his own small boat and began the work of rescue.
 Many people he reached just in time to save them from being washed from roof tops in to the rising waters.
 To others, whose danger was not urgent, he carried food.
-According to accounts published at the time, this young Grammar School master could not have done what he did, save for the fact that he was an athlete, a prominent Rugby footballer and cricketer.
+According to accounts published at the time, this young grammar school master could not have done what he did, save for the fact that he was an athlete, a prominent Rugby footballer and cricketer.
 Rain fell incessantly and his clothes were never dry.
 Yet for three days and nights without ceasing, he rescued marooned people with his row boat over the flood waters without stopping to sleep or even to rest, snatching a bite of food as opportunity offered.

 Death and funeral

 His heroism led to his death.
 In his weakened condition a chill which he caught rapidly developed into pneumonia.
 He died on 24 February 1893, at his residence aged 32 years and 10 months.

 The boys of the Brisbane Grammar School were shocked to hear of his death.
 His funeral to the cemetery at Corinda was one of the largest that had been attended in Brisbane.
 Men who had been with Dick Francis as first students when the Brisbane Grammar was opened in 1869 joined with his own class pupils and the remainder of the then school to follow his remains to their last resting place at the Francis family cemetery.
 Among those he rescued were some of his pupils from the Grammar School, where his popularity, already established, was enhanced and he became the hero of the college.

 His wife Mary gave birth to their only son, Richard Powell Waugh Francis on 16 April 1893 a couple of months after his death.
-His son became a doctor and went to serve in the rank of Captain as a Medical Officer in World War I embarking on 7 September 1916.
-He went to live in Sydney and passed away in 1944.
+His son became a doctor and went to serve in the rank of captain as a medical officer in World War I embarking on 7 September 1916.
+He went to live in Sydney and died in 1944.